AmanTank187/tracer/README.md

 ## What i could have done better?:

-- Followed Test driven development more strictly
+- Followed Test driven development more strictly.
+- Tidy up the modal code for location.

 ## What i could add to this project?:

+- User has a test status.
+- Constant DB check to see if anyone has tested positive.
+- Send messages to you and other users notifying when someone has tested positive.

 ## A better way to write existing code?: